Using Nano Text Editor Commands in Linux

 To go to a line number, enter

-^T at the search prompt and enter the line number that you wish to navigate to.
+^T at the search prompt and enter the line number.

 Find and Replace Text

-Nano has a built in spell checking feature, but you will need to install the
+Nano has a built-in spell checking feature, but you need to install the spell package.
+Issue the following command depending on what distribution you are using.

 apt install spell